 Microsoft documents some recommendations on manifest elements that are important to fill out before publishing to the gallery.
 These items include:

-• Version: this is a required field and follows the SemVer guidelines of three numerica blocks separated by periods (e.g. 1.0.12).
+- Version: this required field follows the SemVer guidelines of three numerical blocks separated by periods (e.g., 1.0.12).

 – The first number represents major or breaking changes between versions